Measuring growth and convergence at the mesoscale: Related Literature

-Emerging work supports this view.
-Economic complexity measured at the FUA level explains variation in urban growth rates and resilience to shocks \cite{gomez2021estimating, lapatinas2022economic}.
-Yet the broader agglomeration literature, while documenting systematic productivity and growth differences across cities \cite{combes2015empirics, rosenthal2004evidence}, typically takes the spatial unit of observation as given rather than examining how aggregation alters inferred growth laws or convergence estimates \cite{glaeser1992growth}.
+The broader agglomeration literature, while documenting systematic productivity and growth differences across cities \cite{combes2015empirics, rosenthal2004evidence}, typically takes the spatial unit of observation as given rather than examining how aggregation alters inferred growth laws or convergence estimates \cite{glaeser1992growth}.
 Modern spatial economics emphasises quantitative multi-region equilibrium analysis in which outcomes depend on the structure of spatial interaction across locations \cite{redding2017quantitative}, but empirical convergence analysis remains largely conducted at administrative scales.
 This paper integrates the spatial logic of economic geography into convergence empirics by changing the unit of analysis.
 Whether the patterns documented in cross-country research---conditional convergence, multiple equilibria, convergence clubs---replicate, intensify, or reverse when examined across functionally defined cities remains an open question.
 Limitations of the FUA approach remain---commuting patterns may lag economic restructuring, and coverage is uneven in low-income settings---but FUAs nonetheless represent the best available approximation to integrated urban economies.